1991

 - 1991 An unusual type of video camera.

-The FotoVix converted negatives or slides into NTSC video output
+FotoVix converted negatives or slides into NTSC video output for

-device.
+capture device.
 CCD of approximately 410K pixels.
-Quality of stills was
+Quality

 1991